furiosa-ai/furiosa-device-plugin/README.md

   - "uuid2"
 ```

 The Furiosa NPU can be integrated into the Kubernetes cluster in various configurations.
 A single NPU card can either be exposed as a single resource or partitioned into multiple resources.
-Partitioning into multiple resources allows for more granular control
+Partitioning into multiple resources allows for more granular control.

 The following table shows the available configurations: